gdm85/tenku/docker/gitian-bitcoin-host/README.md

 =======================================================

 This image allows automated gitian builds of bitcoin using a docker container.
-Before proceeding make sure you have created the necessary *wheezy* and *gitian-host* images, see [these instructions](../gitian-host/README.md).
+Before proceeding make sure you have created the necessary *wheezy* and *gitian-host* images, see [these instructions](../gitian-host/README.md) for the creation of both.

-Afterwards you can create the image by running [create-gitian-bitcoin-host.sh).
+Afterwards you can create the *gitian-bitcoin-host* image by running [scripts/create-gitian-bitcoin-host.sh](../scripts/create-gitian-bitcoin-host.sh).
-](../scripts/create-gitian-bitcoin-host.sh).

 NOTE: this image currently supports only building of bitcoin 0.9.1, but it can be easily adapted to build other versions.
-You can submit the source lists for other versions as a patch or pull request.
+You can submit the source lists for other versions as a patch or pull request, see directory [input-sources/](input-sources/) for currently available versions.

 Preamble
 --------